 You are walking in very heavy shoes.
 You are feeling as though your efforts are disregarded, don’t matter, don’t work, and will be forgotten about in the fleeting moments of a day.
 I’m here to tell you, they are not disregarded.
 They do matter.
 They work, and they will never be forgotten.

 You hear from others, “You are doing a good thing”, “I could never do what you do”, or “Your faith is bigger than this.”
 While you hear these words of comfort and affirmation, your heart is screaming in that silent, lonely place of wondering if you really are doing a good thing, if you really should be doing what you are doing, and if your faith really is bigger than this.
-You, dear Momma of a Stranger’s Child, you wonder where God is in all of the hurts put on children in His world.
+You question where God is in all of the hurts put on children in His world.

-You…dear Momma of a Stranger’s Child…you long for rest.
+You…dear (foster) Momma of a Stranger’s Child…long for rest.
 You grasp for answers, and you pray for healing.
 You get angry.
 You wonder why any mother would neglect, be absent, abuse, or completely disregard her child.
 You wonder why you are left to pick up the pieces.

 You want the Lord to step in, heal, and completely restore the broken child in your arms.
 You cry and pray for this so often that it feels as though you can no longer find the words, or muster up the tears.